 Let me first start off by saying that “input vs. outcome” is one of the most common questions we receive over at What Matters, so you are far from alone in your confusion.
 Our position has actually evolved over the years, and yes, we mostly agree with your boss.
 Let me explain why.

 One of the most important differences between OKRs and more traditional means of goal setting is that OKRs ask you to define success from finish to start, rather than the other way around.
 You are correct in thinking that the Objective is what you want to do.
 Your KRs are how you measure whether or not what you want to do is successful.

-If you’re having trouble turning KRs into outputs, try the ‘and then what?’ test.
-Meaning you do the work and then what do you hope will happen?
-You sell x number of units and then you have satisfied customers who will hopefully buy your bottle again.
+If you’re having trouble turning KRs into outputs, try the “and then what?” test.
+Meaning you do the work and then what do you want to happen?
+You sell X number of units and then you have satisfied customers who will hopefully buy your bottle again.
 You create a first rate website and then hopefully you’ll see an increase in online sales.
-Instead of thinking of your KRs as ‘the work’ (inputs), look at them as indicating factors that will tell you whether or not ‘the work’ is, well, working (outcomes).
+Instead of thinking of your KRs as “the work” (inputs), look at them as indicating factors that will tell you whether or not “the work” is, well, working (outcomes).
 Remember they’re called Key Results for a reason.